-General Recommendation: Vote for approval of financial statements and statutory reports, unless:
+General Recommendation: Generally vote for the approval of financial statements, report of the board of directors, independent auditor reports, and other statutory reports, unless:

-- There are concerns about the accounts presented or audit procedures used; - The external auditor expresses no opinion or qualified opinion over the financial statements; or - The company is not responsive to shareholder questions about specific items that should be publicly disclosed.
+- There are concerns about the accounts presented or audit procedures used; or - The external auditor expresses no opinion or qualified opinion over the financial statements.

 ISS will note whenever fees for non-audit services exceed standard annual audit-related fees.
 However, Brazilian companies are not required to present the ratification of external auditors to a shareholder vote, and the establishment of an audit committee is not mandatory.
 (Brazilian regulations allow external auditors to serve for a five-year term, or a 10-year term if the company establishes an audit committee.)
-Consequently, excessive nonaudit fees will generally not result in adverse vote recommendations.
+Consequently, excessive non-audit fees will generally not result in adverse vote recommendations.